 You may experience issues when it comes to special characters.
 It could be DML (Insert/Update/Delete) where the data is not stored properly (or) display related (SELECT) where the characters do not display correctly as they are stored in the database.
 You could resolve both.
 Please continue reading on how to.
 Straight-forward case: The error "ORA-01704: … Continue reading Oracle: Resolve “ORA-01704: string literal too long” and/or Non-ANSI Language Character Display Issues

 Recently, one of the Oracle users complained that the database was unusable and received the error below Check #1: Are we physically out of space?
 When the host is out of space on the drive/device where the FRA has been set, it can produce this error.
-I looked at the space situation and it looked … Continue reading Oracle: Resolve ORA-00257 – Connect AS SYSDBA only until resolved
+We run Oracle on Windows.
+So, it could be … Continue reading Oracle: Resolve ORA-00257 – Connect AS SYSDBA only until resolved

 This is one of those obscure errors that has no answer on the Web.
 I ran into this error trying to migrate an Oracle table to SQL Server (one of many).
 The issue seemed to be only with certain rows of this table as it migrated majority of the data without issues.
 Below is the … Continue reading Oracle & .NET: Resolve – Exception calling “Fill” with “1” argument(s): ‘count’ must be non-negative.